 Sarra Hornby is an interdisciplinary practitioner working in the triangulation between Art-Technology-Ecology.
-The work is an experimental exploration of space-time at the cusp of animated film, kinetic sculpture and projection...
-AKA Animation.
+Her research and experimental practice is an experimental exploration of space-time at the cusp of animated film, kinetic sculpture and projection...
+AKA contemporary 3D Animation.

 Early influences include artists working in the experimental traditions of animation such as Len Lye, Norman McLaren, William Kentridge, Hans Richter and Stan Vanderbeek as well as artists working in the broader fields of design, sound and the visual arts.
 Influences include artists such as Maholy Nagy, Anni and Josef Albers, John Cage and Rauchenberg.